asmjit/asmjit/README.md

     x86::Builder cb(&code);
     emitSomething(cb.as<x86::Emitter>());

-    // IMPORTANT: BaseBuilder requires `finalize()` to be called to serialize
+    // IMPORTANT: Builder requires `finalize()` to be called to serialize the
-    // the code to the Assembler (it automatically creates one if not attached). cb.finalize();
+    // code to the Assembler (it automatically creates one if not attached). cb.finalize();
   }
 }